 Lost Caverns of Ixalan, the final main set of 2023, really marked a sea change in the way precon Commander decks were designed.
 All four are extremely solid out of the box - each one built to a clear gameplan, with almost no obvious cards you should cut.

-Of the four, Veloci-Ramp-Tor just about clinches the top spot, though it’s very close: Explorers of the Deep is also fantastic.
-This deck has a clear, simple game plan.
-You cheat out the biggest and best MTG dinosaurs and smash everyone else to little bits.
+The dinosaur deck Veloci-Ramp-Tor has a clear, simple game plan.
+You cheat out the biggest and best Dinosaurs and smash everyone else to little bits.
 The card quality is high, and the deck is very easy to upgrade.

 At the end of the day, when you're getting a free, massive dinosaur every turn it's hard not to win games.